 The design is also very compact, and it is overall quite lightweight.
-If you are looking for a portable device you can move around the house or office, then this one should be your go-to choice.
+If you are looking for a portable and best binding machine that you can move around the house or office, then this one should be your go-to choice.

 Resilience and robustness are also some of the merits of this device.
 While not made for extensive use, this will last long if used moderately.
 And let me assure you that, its performance won’t deteriorate over time.
 Thus, you can expect years of service from this device.

 The binding machine has been manufactured by YaeKoo and is one of the finest you can find on the market.
 This one is made for medium level jobs and can find its way to homes for some paperwork or regular office stationery tasks.